dwhenry01/KY_County_Drug_Deaths_By_Alcohol_Status/README.md

-This project is to review drug poisoning mortality in the state of Kentucky by county, and to see if there is any obvious corelation between drug deaths and a county's dry/wet status.
+This project is to review drug poisoning mortality in the state of Kentucky by county, and to see if there is any obvious correlation between drug deaths and a county's dry/wet status.
 Or at least to see if the increase in the rate of drug deaths increased faster in dry counties than wet counties.